marcglasberg/asyncredux.com/flutter/basics/wait-fail-succeed.md

 <hr></hr>

-Now, let's see how Async Redux supports interacting with widgets that manage their own internal state, as well as how to trigger one-time side effects, like opening a dialog or hiding the keyboard.
+Now, let's see how AsyncRedux supports interacting with widgets that manage their own internal state, as well as how to trigger one-time side effects, like opening a dialog or hiding the keyboard.